187 Graduates received Degrees

 comprare vardenafil Venezia Student Government Association President Cutler Blankenship ‘18, of Keeling, VA, introduced Senior Class President Francisco Flores ’18, of Leesburg, VA, who presented the senior class gift to Dr. Johns, and introduced Carroll as senior class speaker.

-Clomid ovulation calculator for boy After congratulating the class of 2018 and thanking them for the honor of being asked to speak, Carroll spoke about their shared experiences at the College.
+clomid drug insert for metformin After congratulating the class of 2018 and thanking them for the honor of being asked to speak, Carroll spoke about their shared experiences at the College.
 “I hope that regardless of how life unravels after you cross this stage, you will always remember your experiences at Ferrum and continue to grow from what you have learned.”